vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

 There are a lot other ways to blink an led as well and you can always use those however before writing verilog for shrike please checkout [Style Guide](./verilog_style_guide.md) for reference .

-However here we are assuming that you are using the code mentioned above .
+However here we are assuming that you are using the code mentioned above.
 Get this code in the main.v in the software.

 <div align="center">